by Alex Ross

 Korngoldian romanticism flourished in the hands of others, notably Miklós Rózsa and Franz Waxman; it reached an apex with Max Steiner’s grandly swooping title theme for “Gone with the Wind.”
 But after the Second World War producers asked for a harder, more modern sound.
 In 1951, Alex North wrote a pathbreaking jazz score for “A Streetcar Named Desire,” and David Raksin and Elmer Bernstein adopted an angular, jazz-inflected idiom in such movies as “Force of Evil” and “The Man with the Golden Arm.”
 Leonard Rosenman atonally accompanied the adolescent writhings of James Dean.
 The greatest of all was Bernard Herrmann, whose career stretched from “Citizen Kane” (1941) to “Taxi Driver” (1976).
 He declined to illustrate every twist of the action, as Steiner and Korngold had done; instead, he shrouded images in augmented chords, fragmentary melodies, and low-lying orchestration.
 His textures functioned as an emotional ground bass to the action on the screen.
 (The Varèse Sarabande label has recently been rerecording Herrmann’s scores with the Royal Scottish National Orchestra.
 “Vertigo” and “Psycho” emerge as free-form masterpieces, half familiar and half unknown.)

 In the sixties and early seventies, the symphonic score went into decline.
 Rat Pack and Elvis movies, “A Hard Day’s Night,” “Easy Rider,” and other fusions of film and pop created a fad for song-heavy soundtracks.
 Synthesizers were also coming into fashion.
 The studio system began to break up, and so did the studio orchestras.
 But Steven Spielberg and George Lucas, with their reverence for the thirties swashbucklers, stopped the decline by giving the composer John Williams a major role in their blockbusters of the mid-seventies—“Jaws,” “Star Wars,” and “Close Encounters of the Third Kind.”
 Here, again, was a Korngoldian approach, in which music swamped nearly every frame of the movie and commented alertly on the action.
-Williams signalled his awareness of the past by basing his “Superman” theme on Korngold’s “Kings Row.”
+Williams signalled his awareness of the past by modelling his “Superman” theme on Korngold’s “Kings Row.”
 Unlike James Horner, however, Williams re-creates more often than he imitates; he is an accomplished pasticheur, able to make music of any image thrown his way.
-As such, he is a master of his art, even if he has no style to call his own.
+As such, he is a master of his art.

 In the nineties, movie music finds itself enriched by a long history.
 The most innovative composers know that history and fight against it.
 Here’s a common scenario: Before the composer arrives on the scene, the director has been editing his rough cut with what is called a “temp track”—a temporary assortment of cues drawn from preëxisting scores.
 Very often, the director grows fond of the temp track, and the composer is essentially told to duplicate it or supply a smattering of original touches.
 This practice of musical inbreeding is particularly endemic to action movies.
 Composers for the likes of “The Rock,” “Con Air,” and “Face/Off” draw on an increasingly limited set of devices—static minor-key sequences, monotonous electronic beats, pompous male choruses, and pseudo-baroque patterns that heavy-metal guitarists would find tedious.
 Sensitive dramas, meanwhile, are given greeting-card music, with tinkling piano.
 Still, a fair number of composers—Danny Elfman, Howard Shore, and Elliot Goldenthal come to mind—have managed to resist these formulas and write music that sounds fresh with each picture.
 Hornerism is not yet triumphant.